sumedhsonu/assignment-solutions/README.md

   d) XG Boost Classifier
  9) model evaluation metric is accuracy i.e  XG Boost Classifier was highest with 75%
  10) applied the model on test data after preprocessing and saved as csv file

+steps thinking to approach computer vision:
+1) reading data Csv file
+2)writing loop for for csv labels to read images 3)preprocessing images a)rotating images b)shear range c)zoom range d)scaling
+ 4)then building algorithm
+ 5)try ingdifferent number of layers of convolution and maxpooling
+ 6) adding dense layers
+ 7)if overfitting occurs then adding dropout layer 8)final output layer
+ 9)testing the model if accuracy doesnt increase gradually then use different architecture such as vgg19, vgg16, resnet etc.
+ 10)then again testing and finalising the model